Gloved had laying a brick wall

 Step 7

-Cut a brick in half for the next row
+Cut bricks for the next row

 Step 8

-Repeat the process
+Repeat the process for subsequent rows

 Bricklayer working on a building site